salemeid/Tuwaiq-DS-my-project/README.md

 The dataset of 20,000 rows was split into 80% test and 20% test , the cleaned dataset were dummified into 137 feaures up from 17 features. to resolve imbalance issue between targets i utulized imblance library using SMOTE to create virtual datapoints.
 Due to the variations in value between feautres , i have decided also to scale the dataset, this would be usful when handling distance alghorithims such as KNN.

 My main score mertics was accuracy and f1 score , i have also decided to plot confusion matrix for each model to show the prediction rates clearly.
 The XGBoost model scored the best results.
-Later ran a GridSearchCV to improve the results,unfortunately, the initial prediction hyperparameters were better.
+Later on, I tried to run a GridSearchCV to improve the results,unfortunately, Due to resources limitation the initial prediction hyperparameters were better.

 **Best Result for XGBoost:** 137 features
    - Accuracy 0.875